brucemcpherson/GoingGas/externalapis/gas/source/firebaseExample/README.md

 # Google Apps Script Project: firebaseExample
-This repo (firebaseExample) was automatically created on 23 September 2015 16:10:39 BST by GasGit for more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") you can see [library and dependency information here](dependencies.md)
+This repo (firebaseExample) was automatically created on 03 March 2016 09:37:44 GMT by GasGit for more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") you can see [library and dependency information here](dependencies.md)